ctford/oncall-charter/index.md

 This enables operational excellence and better outcomes for customers.

 This charter is intended as an opinionated checklist for organisations that care about a humane on-call experience.
-If you meet all eight conditions, then you are ready for a responsible on-call scheme.
+If you meet all eight conditions, then you are set up for a responsible on-call scheme.

 ## Policy